runeboyio/runeboyDiscord/README.md

 I am aware the code is awful, I'm not too experienced with most coding, however it's functional.
 Feel free to fork etc.

+### Thanks to /u/Not-The-Real-Thor for the original notation conversion code.

 # REQUIREMENTS:
 >Discord.PY